fastapi/typer/docs/tutorial/splitting-apps.md

 # Multi-File Applications

 When your CLI application grows, you can split it into multiple files and modules.
-This pattern helps maintain clean and organized code structure.
+This pattern helps maintain a clean and organized code structure.

 This tutorial will show you how to use `add_typer` to create sub commands and organize your commands in multiple files.